kuasha/hqt/README.md

 The field names of objects are coded as string all over the modules - needs to be in single object / module that exposes functions/classes to wrap the individual concepts.

 The unit tests are now completely removed, fixing unit tests will fix some of the code issues.

+### Tests and linting

+Unit test and linting are run by github action workflows.
+A canary function has been created to run canary test (canary.py) but has bot been implemented yet.
+The infrastructure to support it is in place.
+Linter can be run using ```lint.sh``` and unit tests can be run using ```test.sh``` command on developer box.

+### Production infrastructure

+Infrastructure is created using AWS CloudFormation and definitions can be found in cf-template.yaml.
+It can be deployed using ```deploy.sh``` command.

 ### Resource names